paulbricman/secondbrain/_pages/index.md

 # Welcome!

-Here's a selection of thoughts to get lost into:
+Here's a selection of notes to get lost into:

 - [[Second brain architecture closely resembles human cognitive architecture]]
 - [[Concept learning is few-shot scaffolding supported by working memory]]